zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Arthur says, “I'm just not cut out for dancing.” the expression “to be cut out for” something means that you are qualified to do someth ing or you are prepared to do something.
 It can also mean that you have the na tural ability to do something.
 I am not cut out for camping.
 It's not something th at I like to do, and it's not something that I want to learn to do, because I don 't think I would be very good at it.
 I'm not cut out for camping.
 Arthur is not cut out for dancing.

 But Martha says, “Let's not get ahead of ourselves. ” “To get ahead of yourself” means to worry about things that will happen in the  future before you should be worrying about them.
 It can also mean that you are focusing on what is going to happen later, rather than what you should be doing now.
 “To get ahead of yourself” would be, for example, to plan your weddi ng before you actually have met anyone to marry.
-That would be “getting ahead o f yourself.”
+That would be “getting ahead of yourself.”
 Although I understand many women do that anyway.

 Martha says, “We’ll just start by loosening up and swaying to the music.”
 “To loosen up” is a phrasal verb meaning to relax, to a llow your body and the muscles in your body to be relaxed, not to be tense .
 “Sway” (sway) means to move back and forth – once again, to the rhythm or the beat of the music.
 So, Martha is suggesting that they just relax and move back and forth with the music before they actually start dancing.
 She says, “You don't even need to swing your hips yet.”
 “To swing (swing) your hips (hips)” mean s to move your hips back and forth.
 Your “hips” are the part of your body on the  side of your body, where your leg meets the rest of your body, basically.